-&lt;sup>8 Student demographic information was obtained from the April 2020 University of Texas System "Smartbook" produced by the Office of Institutional Research and Analysis.
-This report provided Fall 2019 enrollment numbers.
+6 Student demographic information was obtained from the August 2021 University of Texas System "Smartbook" produced by the Office of Institutional Research and Analysis.
+This report provided Fall 2020 enrollment numbers and can be found at http://data.utsystem.edu/sites/default/files/upload/SmartBook%202021_Final.pdf.